KevCaz/KevCaz.github.io/content/econotes/2021/mulistressors/index.md

 effects (stressors may have antagonistic or synergistic effects).
-Most of such frameworks (if not all) are species-based, meaning that they account for the sensitivity of species to the stressors and the intensity of the stressor (e.g., Halpern 2019[^hp]) but not for the ecological relationship among species.
+Most of such frameworks (if not all) are species-based, meaning that they account for the sensitivity of species to the stressors and the intensity of the stressor (e.g., Halpern 2019[^hp]) but not for the ecological relationships among species.
 However, it is a truism to say that species are not independent and therefore approaches that neglect ecological interactions may lead to inaccurate predictions.
 That is why we've put a lot of efforts in combining food web